Year 1838

 *

 March 23: The deadline for the Cherokee people to move West arrives.
-Thousands are now driven from their ancestral homes.
-John Clark Ridpath is not entirely unsympathetic in his telling.
-Still, to the modern ear, his wording can sound off:
+Thousands are driven from their ancestral homes.
+Writing in 1895, Ridpath is not unsympathetic in his telling.

 Difficulties next arose with the